 You’re sitting around the camp after the comedown, hanging around and chatting.
 The girl thinks you have a nice voice.
 Her roommate pulls a prank and she laughs.
 You think she’s just about the most wonderful thing you’ve ever seen.

 You sit next to each other on the car ride home.
 You’ve remembered how to speak.
 You’re joking, teasing her about her taste in film (she likes romantic comedies but has no feel for science fiction).
 She tells you about the latest guy she’s been seeing, about how she’s very loyal to her friends.
 You tell her that you won’t be friends in a year.

 You go home and you dream about her, and of the bows in her hair.

 The next week she messages you — they’re putting on a sci-fi movie in the park this month, would you like to come?
 You’re thrilled.
 Of course you would.

 Her brothers are in town and she’s not sure what to do with them.
 You give her ideas, and tell her you’ll organize a night out.
 They all come over to your place and you kick back.
 They’re cool people, and they seem to like you.
-You take them out to a bar.
+You take everyone out to a bar.
 They’re enjoying themselves, and she seems happy.
 You like that you could do that for her.

 A few days before the movie, you check in.
 She says it’s on.
 You’re excited.
 First date?
-You want to get to know her.
+You’re finally going to get some along time with her.

 The night before, she abruptly cancels.
 She has to babysit, she says.
 That hurts.
-She doesn’t care about you.
+You realize she doesn’t care about you.

 You invite a friend of yours instead — a sweet girl you had a fling with a few months back.
 It fizzled out but you’re still on great terms.
 The night is fun and easy.
 Isn’t it supposed to be?

-It’s your sister’s birthday party that weekend, and you think to invite the girl.
+It’s your sister’s birthday party that weekend, and on an impulse you invite the girl.
 She says yes.